-Serious or catastrophic injuries result from many different incidents: traffic accidents, collisions with commercial vehicles and trucks, medical procedure mistakes, falls, unsafe property conditions, and defective products, among others.
+Serious or catastrophic injuries result from many different incidents: car wrecks, collisions with commercial vehicles and trucks, medical procedure mistakes, falls, unsafe property conditions, and defective products, among others.

 If you or a loved one has been seriously injured, it is important to contact our Denver personal injury attorneys for a free consultation right away so you can learn your legal options.
 You will always speak directly with a partner who will immediately begin working on a plan to safeguard your future and the future of your family.

 What is negligence?

 In Colorado, “compensation” means the dollar amount paid to an injured person by the negligent party who is responsible for the injury.
 It is designed to attempt to make the inured party whole again, but despite the common understanding of compensation, there are very specific qualifications and categories.

 - Lost Income and Lost Earning Capacity